Renatha Francis

-Renatha Sian Francis (born 1976/1977) is an American lawyer who has served as a justice of the Supreme Court of Florida since 2022.
+Renatha Sian Francis (born November 23, 1977) is an American lawyer who has served as a justice of the Supreme Court of Florida since 2022.
 She previously served as a circuit judge in Palm Beach County from 2019 to 2022.

 Early life, education, and career

 Francis was born and raised in Jamaica.
 She attended St Hugh's High School and the University of the West Indies, receiving a Bachelor of Science, magna cum laude, in 2001.
 Francis operated a bar and a trucking company while attending college in Jamaica.

 Francis moved to Florida in 2004 and graduated from Florida Coastal School of Law with a Juris Doctor in 2010.
-She began her legal career as a law clerk at Florida's First District Court of Appeal in Tallahassee from 2011–2017.
+She began her legal career as a law clerk at Florida's First District Court of Appeal in Tallahassee from 2011 to 2017.

 Francis worked briefly as a litigator at the law firm Shutts & Bowen in Miami before being appointed to the Miami-Dade County Court in 2017 by Governor Rick Scott.
 Scott elevated her to Miami-Dade's Eleventh Judicial Circuit Court in 2018, and Governor Ron DeSantis laterally appointed her to the Fifteenth Judicial Circuit Court in Palm Beach County in 2019.
 Francis was assigned to the probate and family division at the Fifteenth Circuit.